jaketurchetta/be-you/README.md

 This project is an LGBTQIA+ social hub that curates queer content for users.
 Specifically, the application sources LGBTQIA+ news, videos, events, charities for donations, and resources.

 > The app is built in React Native and is currently under construction.
-The user experience is primarily divided into 5 main sections.
+The user experience is primarily divided into 5 main sections outlined below.

 ![alt text](/assets/BeYouLayout.png)